leonsilicon/lion-architecture/readme.md

 # Lion Architecture

-The Lion Architecture is a programming pattern for TypeScript projects.
+The "Lion Architecture" (LA) is a programming pattern for TypeScript projects.
 It emphasizes modularity, DRY code, and long-term flexibility.
 It does not prioritize performance and is willing to sacrifice on performance for greater ease-of-development.
 Many of the performance issues with this architecture can theoretically be fixed using a build-step that will compile TypeScript in Lion Architecture to more performantly-written TypeScript/JavaScript.

 ## Object Factories over ES6 `class`es